d-misra/Mobile-robotics-navigation-algorithms/README.md

 ## Acknowledgments

 Details of the project descriptions can be found on the official course [page](http://rcprg-ros-pkg.github.io/emor_trs/index.html).
+Setup instructions can also be found there along with scenes and helper functions needed for have the environment in these projects.

 Sometimes the official webpage is not available (or reads **yet to be announced**, depending when in the academic year since EMOR is taught in the winter semester).
 In such cases, please right click and copy the link address of the project html files (within the folder ```course_page```) and paste it in http://htmlpreview.github.io/
 )